Chat Functions

 Your chat runtime

 Your chat runtime provides the environment your chat functions run.
-This includes a pre-initialized ChatKitty Server-side SDK, dependency NPM modules, environment variables and custom code that executes before each function.
+This includes NPM dependencies, environment variables and custom code that executes before each function.

 You can use any NPM package inside your Chat Functions as a Chat Runtime dependency.